-2020 saw the largest increase of net zero climate commitments by governments, regulators and businesses – all against a backdrop of a global pandemic.
+Against the backdrop of a global pandemic, 2020 saw the largest increase of net zero climate commitments by governments, regulators and businesses.

 There has been a threefold increase in the number of businesses that have set net-zero goals since the end of 2019.
-1,565 companies, representing over US$ 12.5 trillion in revenue have set net-zero targets.
-The likes of Microsoft, Apple, Ford, Blackrock and Temasek have all stepped up to take action.
+As of October 2020, 1,565 companies, representing over US$ 12.5 trillion in revenue, have set net-zero targets.
+The likes of Microsoft, Apple, Ford, Blackrock and Temasek have all stepped up to take actions.
 Governments from 826 cities and 103 regions across every continent have made climate commitments, encompassing a total population of 880 million people – about 11% of the global population.

 In 2020, Singapore also submitted its enhanced Nationally Determined Contribution (NDC), announcing commitments to peak emissions by 2030 and halve absolute emissions by 2050.
 The Government has also set aside S$49 million for low-carbon research.

-With this, comes an increasing expectation on business to better manage their emissions and demonstrate action on climate change.
-With many frameworks, guidelines and regulations that are constantly being expected, managing GHG emissions for an organization, large or small, can be a daunting and complex task.
+As the momentum grows, there is a mounting expectation on businesses to better manage their emissions and take progressive actions on climate change.
+With many frameworks, guidelines and regulations that are constantly evolving, managing GHG emissions for an organization, large or small, can be a complex and daunting task.

-In this course, offered in-person and online, we will first introduce climate change fundamentals, the global and local regulatory and industry landscape of climate action and emissions management, with a focus on carbon emissions.
-With clear, relevant examples and case studies, we will then deep dive into various steps and strategies of carbon management – covering topics such as accounting for Scope 1, 2 & 3, offsets, and more.
+In this course, delivered in-person and online, we will introduce climate change fundamentals and the global and local regulatory and industry landscapes of climate action and emissions management, with a focus on carbon emissions.
+Through clear, relevant examples and case studies, we will deep dive into various steps and strategies of carbon management – covering topics such as accounting for Scopes 1, 2 & 3 greenhouse gas emissions, offsets, and more.

 Takeaways of the course include how to: